What is counselling?

 Is it possible to recover from such a traumatic event?

-Here in the Dublin Rape Crisis Centre we are very clear that the answer to that question is yes – people can and do recover from traumatic events and experiences.
+Here in Dublin Rape Crisis Centre we are very clear that the answer to that question is yes – people can and do recover from traumatic events and experiences.
 We have worked with very many clients who have moved beyond the past to fuller and happier lives.

 How do people react to rape or sexual assault?